TechSnazzy/links/README.md

-# ALL KINDS OF WEB DEV LINKS
+# ALL KINDS OF WEB DEVELOPER LINKS

 This is a list of links I am compiling as I learn Front-End Web Development.